hzwer/Awesome-Optical-Flow/README.md

-# Awesome-Flow
+# Awesome-OpticalFlow
-This is a list of awesome articles about flow (about optical flow and related work).
+This is a list of awesome articles about optical flow and related work.

 ## Optical Flow
 ### Classical Methods